userquin/detect-browser-es/README.md

 ## New Features

 - Detect [Happy DOM](https://github.com/capricorn86/happy-dom) and [jsdom](https://github.com/jsdom/jsdom) when using test environments like [Vitest](https://github.com/vitest-dev/vitest) (check the [test](https://github.com/userquin/detect-browser-es/tree/main/test) folder).
-- Detect [WebdriverIO](https://github.com/webdriverio/webdriverio) when using WebdriverIO tests.
+- Detect [WebdriverIO](https://github.com/webdriverio/webdriverio) when using [@wdio/browser-runner](https://www.npmjs.com/package/@wdio/browser-runner) runner.
 - ServerInfo via [std-env](https://github.com/unjs/std-env) with [provider](https://github.com/unjs/std-env#provider-detection) and [runtime](https://github.com/unjs/std-env#runtime-detection) detection.
 - [User-Agent Client Hints API](https://developer.mozilla.org/en-US/docs/Web/API/User-Agent_Client_Hints_API) client and server detection: via new `async` detect function.
 - Windows 11 browser detection when using the new `async` detection (there is no way to detect Windows 11 using only `user-agent`).

 **NOTES**:
-- the new `asyncDetect` function should be used when you need to detect Windows 11 or detect any User-Agent Client Hints, otherwise you can use the `detect` function.
+- the new `asyncDetect` function should be used when you need to detect Windows 11 or any User-Agent Client Hints, otherwise you can still use the `detect` function.
 - to detect Windows 11, you need to use the `asyncDetect` function providing `platformVersion` in the `options.hints` array.
+- to access low level User-Agent Client Hints (`mobile`, `platform` and `brands` ), you don't need to use the `asyncDetect` function, you can use the `navigator.userAgentData` object when available in the browser or using `` for server.

 ## Testing